alwaysdata/documentation/content/advanced/migrations/2024-software-architecture.en.md

 The main goal of architecture migrations is to update our servers to a more recent version of their operating system (Debian).
 These updates are essential for two reasons:

 * Security.
 Old software versions are not supported indefinitely by their developers or distributors.
-When a software version reaches its end-of-life

-, it continues to function, but new security vulnerabilities are no longer patched.
+When a software version reaches its end-of-life, it continues to function, but new security vulnerabilities are no longer patched.
 Continuing to use old versions would pose a risk to the security and reliability of your applications and data.

 * Ability to run recent software versions.
 The older the operating system, the more difficult it becomes to run recent software.
-To continue offering the latest versions of software (or for you to install the latest versions yourself in your account), it is important to stay on a relatively recent version of the operating system.
+To continue offering the latest versions of software (or for you to install the latest versions yourself in your account), it is important to be on a relatively recent version of the operating system.

 These infrastructure migrations are carried out every four years, which corresponds to the lifespan of a Debian version (which is [five years](https://wiki.debian.org/LTS), but we account for the unavoidable internal development time before switching to new versions).
 This provides a good balance, avoiding too frequent migrations while ensuring support for nearly all recent software.